Skip to content

 If you suspect your child may have received too much medication or a medication not meant for him, contact the Poison Control Center at 1-800-222-1222.

-Colds are not an uncommon ailment in children, especially during the winter.
-Many parents turn to over-the-counter (OTC) cough and cold preparations to provide their children relief from the nasty symptoms.
+Many parents turn to over-the-counter (OTC) cough, cold and allergy medications to provide their family with relief.
 But some ingredients in OTC products may cause problems in children who accidently overdose on syrup or tablets.

 Antihistamines are used to dry up a runny nose and to relieve teary eyes.
 Examples include: